revbayes/revbayes.github.io/tutorials/convergence/index.md

 1. `path`: for when a path to a directory is provided
 2. `list_files`: for when a list of files is provided
+4. `format`: the software used for the phylogenetic analysis, current accepted formats are "revbayes", "mb" for MrBayes, "beast", "*beast"
 3. `control`: calls the `makeControl` function

 - `essContParam`: calculates the ESS for the continuous parameters